uwu/shelter/packages/shelter-docs/docs/guides/lune.md

 It is currently based on esbuild, which means builds are lightning quick, at the expense of ecosystem size.

+It is totally feasible to write shelter plugins by hand, and nothing stops you from doing so, but Lune generally makes the whole experience much more streamlined and comfortable.

 ## Getting up to speed with monorepos

 A monorepo is a project structure where you place all the components of your software into a single repository.